Nakshatrrra/kuvaka-assignment/README.md

 - View a list of active users in the room.
 - Message synchronization across all connected clients.
 - Group chat functionality using `chatID`.
+- Mongodb integration to store chats and users.
+- Allow user login before starting chat to create secure environment.
+- Used JWT for secure API.
+- Added .env for mongodb url.
+- used netlify to host frontend and render for backend.
+- used atlas for mongodb

 ---